sophondetector/lua-color-scroll/README.md

 # lua-color-scroll
-Allows you to scroll through colors in neovim, but in lua.
+Allows you to scroll through colors in neovim, written in lua.

 ## How to install
 Put somewhere in your runtimepath.